saffr3n/nvim-config/README.md

 # Neovim Configuration

-This is my **personal** Neovim setup, crafted for my Ubuntu environment.
+This is my **personal** Neovim setup, crafted for my Linux environment.
 It’s **not** intended as a universally portable configuration.

 ## Repo Structure